windhaunting/Algorithm_Coding_Summary/heap.md

 It includes min and max heap.

-* Min heap is the parent node p of a node c is greater than or equal to its children nodes The top is the minimum node.
+* Min heap is the parent node p of a node c is smaller than or equal to its children nodes The top is the minimum node.
-Vice versa, tHe max heap's top is the maximum node.
+Vice versa, the max heap's top is the maximum node.

 * In Python, the heapq library implements min heap in default.